Skip to main content

 • organise court hearings

-• make sure evidence is ready for court
+• make sure evidence is ready for the start of court proceedings

-• give advice to magistrates on the law
+• give advice to magistrates and judges on points of law

 • make sure people in court understand what's happening